 Body painting and fashion share more similarities than we may realize, both being a type of performance art.
-With the body art craze growing in China, it’s easy to see how it is perhaps a more “underground” movement, as its models often wear few clothes — a tiny feat still taboo with some of China’s older generations.
+With the body art craze growing in China, we’ll get back to you on that, it’s easy to see how it is perhaps a more “underground” movement, as its models often wear few clothes — a tiny feat still taboo with some of China’s older generations.
 Emily Aspinall slaps it on!

 Temper ponders all things China Underground, plus all things fashionable, and beautiful, and exceptional, as we get colorful with sustainable and cruelty-free FaceSlap!, makeup artistry personified and the only international team of expert body painters based in Asia.

 A simple feat, however, this particular form of body art is not.
 High time to see what’s trending out there.
 Besides, who needs clothes anyway?

 Tin Teasers And Touch-Ups

 Body painting.
 It is pretty much what it reads on the tin, the act of applying make-up to the human body, the makeup is applied directly onto the skin and often the face.
 Unlike tattoos and piercings, it is a temporary form of expression, combining the meticulous artistry of a painter and the expertise of a makeup artist.

 FaceSlap!
 Limited is the only international team of expert body painters and makeup artists based in Asia.
 With full-fledged teams circling around across Hong Kong, Beijing, Shanghai and Macau, it was founded in 2010 in Beijing.
 Over the past decade, the company has grown from servicing one city to three cities; the Hong Kong location opened its doors in 2014 and the Shanghai one got up and running in 2017.

 Ever since that first touche éclat touched the skin, the team has body painted for top companies throughout China and Greater China such as Mercedes, Dolce & Gabbana, Corona, Adidas, and Dior.
 Amongst other high flyers.